Introducing our Chef's Table interview series

 178 Degrees is focused on showcasing the finest New Zealand products in Hong Kong.
 This couldn’t be done without the support of dedicated chefs who care deeply about the provenance of the food they serve, and inspire us with their innovative cuisine and cooking philosophies.

-Over the next few weeks, we’ll be sharing a few of their personal stories, what they like to cook and where they think the future of food is heading.
+We’ll be sharing a few of their personal stories, what they like to cook and where they think the future of food is heading.
 First up in the series is New Zealander James Cornwall, former Executive Chef of J Sheekey.

 Born: Ashburton, New Zealand